anthony-firn/DREAM/docs/techncial-roadmap.md

 - Lead and contribute to cutting-edge research in advanced machine intelligence.
 - Share our research and learnings openly with the wider community.
 - Collaborate with other organizations and researchers to tackle the most challenging problems.
+- LONGNET Research Contributions: Contribute to the ongoing research and development of LONGNET and similar models that can handle extremely long sequences, and share our findings with the wider community.

 ### Reliable and Trustworthy Model